 - Completion of the following pre-requisite courses:

-- English (3 credits) General course with assessment of reading, writing, literature and essay composition.
+- English (3 credits) General course with assessment of reading, writing, and essay composition.
 Can be introductory level.
-Humanities or Social Science courses will not be accepted in lieu.
-Business Communication and Technical English courses are not acceptable.
+Technical English and Business Communication courses are acceptable.

 - Statistics (3 credits) General course covering basic statistical concepts and data analysis.
 PTHER 352 is one option.

-- Humanities/Social Science (3 credits) For acceptable course subjects see 43.1.
+- Humanities/Social Science (3 credits) For acceptable course subjects see this table.

 - Human Physiology (6 credits) Must focus on HUMAN physiology.